Uthar/nix-cl/doc/tutorial.md

 from `ccl`.
 Vice versa for `hunchentoot`.
 This is because their ASDF paths are logically isolated from each other.

-They will still share common libraries where it makes sense.
-If they're both using *identical* versions of `alexandria`, then it will be shared.
+They will still share common paths where it makes sense.
+If they're both using *identical* versions of a native library such as `openssl`, then it will be shared.
 If it's a different commit of it, they will use separate store paths.
+This also applies to Lisp source tarballs.
 This saves some space by preventing unnecessary duplicates.

 This can work because `/nix/store` is read only.
 Therefore `sbcl` and `ccl` can't mess with each others dependencies.